teryror/4tld/txt/fuzz.md

     match(i, j) = match(i, j - 1) || (match(i - 1, j - 1) && A[i] == B[j])

 Since I haven't actually implemented any of this yet, this is where I take a break to do so, to check my reasoning.
-Temporarily storing a paragraph like this in the history of the article is one advantage of keeping the devblog in the same repository as the actual code!
+Temporarily storing a paragraph like this in the history of the article is one advantage of keeping the devblog in the same repository as the actual code! -- Turns out it works!

 [1]: https://blog.forrestthewoods.com/reverse-engineering-sublime-text-s-fuzzy-match-4cffeed33fdb#.d05n81yjy
 [2]: https://www.reddit.com/r/programming/comments/4cfz8r/reverse_engineering_sublime_texts_fuzzy_match/d1i7unr/